-Total of estimated income tax payments, and amount paid with extension Form IT-370 amount you paid with Form IT-370, Application for Automatic Extension of Time to File for Individuals.
+Total of estimated income tax payments, and amount paid with extension Form IT-370

 Enter on this line the total of your estimated income tax payments for New York State, New York City and Yonkers.
-Also enter the
+Also enter the amount you paid with Form IT-370, Application for Automatic Six-Month Extension of Time to File for Individuals.

-Estimated income tax paid
+• Estimated income tax paid

-Include on line 60 the total of your 2004 estimated income tax payments (include your last installment, even if paid in 2005) and any overpayment from your 2003 return that you asked us to apply to your 2004 estimated income tax.
-If this amount was adjusted by the Tax Department after you filed your 2003 return, enter the adjusted amount.
+Include on line 65 the total of your 2005 estimated income tax payments (include your last installment, even if paid in 2006) and any overpayment from your 2004 return that you asked us to apply to your 2005 estimated income tax.
+If this amount was adjusted by the Tax Department after you filed your 2004 return, enter the adjusted amount.

-Also include on line 60 any amounts of estimated income tax paid with Form IT-2663, Nonresident Real Property Estimated Income Tax Payment Form, Form IT-2664, Nonresident Cooperative Unit Estimated Income Tax Payment Form, and any amount of estimated income tax paid on your behalf by a partnership, S corporation, or LLC of which you are a partner, shareholder, or member.
+Also include on line 65 any amounts of estimated income tax paid with Form IT-2663, Nonresident Real Property Estimated Income Tax Payment Form, Form IT-2664, Nonresident Cooperative Unit Estimated Income Tax Payment Form, and any amount of estimated income tax paid on your behalf by a partnership, S corporation, or LLC of which you are a partner, shareholder, or member.

-If you marked filing status @ but made separate 2004 estimated income tax payments (Form IT-2105), enter your combined total estimated income tax paid.
+If you marked filing status 2 but made separate 2005 estimated income tax payments (Form IT-2105), enter your combined total estimated income tax paid.
 If you have separate estimated income tax accounts, you will receive separate account statements.
-If the amount does not agree with the account statement(s) included in your estimated income tax packet(s), complete Form IT-2105.1 for each account in error and fax or mail the Form(s) IT-2105.1 immediately.
-Fax: (518) 457-2249 or mail: NYS Tax Department, Estimated Tax Unit, Building 8 Room 200, W A Harriman Campus, Albany NY 12227.
+If the amount does not agree with the account statement(s) included in your estimated income tax packet(s), complete the reconciliation Form IT-2105.1 for each account in error and fax or mail the Form(s) IT-2105.1 immediately.
+Fax: (518) 457-2249 or mail: NYS Tax Department, Estimated Tax Unit, W A Harriman Campus, Albany NY 12227.
 Do not use a pre-addressed label for this form.

-If you are the beneficiary of a trust and are claiming your share of any payment of estimated income taxes allocated to you by the trust, include your amount on line 60 and attach a copy of the notification issued by the trust to the front of your return.
+If you are the beneficiary of a trust and are claiming your share of any payment of estimated income taxes allocated to you by the trust, include your amount on line 65 and attach a copy of the notification issued by the trust to the front of your return.
 This notification must include the name and identifying number of the trust and the amount allocated to you.
 Do not include any amounts you paid for the New York City unincorporated business tax.
-File the New York City unincorporated business tax return directly with the New York City Department of Finance.
+File the New York City unincorporated with the New York City Department of Finance.

-• Amount paid with Form IT-370
+Amount paid with Form IT-370

-If you filed Form IT-370 to get an extension of time to file Forms IT-203 and Y-203, include on line 60 the amount you paid with Form IT-370.
+If you filed Form IT-370 to get an extension of time to file Forms IT-203 and Y-203, include on line 65 the amount you paid with Form IT-370.